Time to update this page - methinks.

 Here are a number of excellent sites worth visiting, and why.

-A brilliant site for viewing the early Trade Directories of much of England is at the University of Leicester digital library.
+A brilliant site for viewing the early Trade Directories of much of England is at the University of Leicester digital library - they have finally stopped their previous search, and replaced it with this search.
 The project has completed, but the array of information available to search and download is very impressive.
 The site can not always be guaranteed to respond, so be patient, it is a very busy site.
 The site covers the whole of England, and is amazing.

 Essex Record Office SEAX database, which is an amazing search engine.
 And do follow the links in the navigation to all Pub History on this site, including London, Essex, Kent, Sussex, Surrey, Middlesex, Oxfordshire, Cambridgeshire, Berkshire, Suffolk etc.